rach-solo/Rachel-Solomon/homework1/README.md

 ---
 ## Results

-- DAI has created one of the first and most succesful stablecoins, providing a source of greater crypto stability and certainty in a market where volatility makes traditional cryptocurrencies unreliable stores of value.
+- Dai is one of the first and most succesful stablecoins, providing a source of greater crypto stability and certainty in a market where volatility makes traditional cryptocurrencies unreliable stores of value.

 - Following MakerDAO's lead, the landscape has shifted drastically in terms of stablecoin adoption and proliferation.